 H.E.
 Jetsun Kushok transmitting (Tib. lung) a religious text in the 1990s

-SECOND STAGE NOW UNDERWAY TO DIGITIZE AUDIO TAPES OF HISTORIC SAKYA TEACHINGS
+DIGITIZED AUDIO TAPES OF HISTORIC SAKYA TEACHINGS NOW AVAILABLE

-The Sapan Fund has begun digitizing a SECOND cache of cassette audio tapes of teachings given by Sakya teachers to students in the US in the 1970s, 1980s, and 1990s.
+The Sapan Fund has now digitized hundreds of cassette audio tapes of teachings given by Sakya teachers to students in the US in the 1970s, 1980s, and 1990s.

-With support from Stanley Teo of the Khenpo Appey Foundation, we have already digitized 100 tapes of teachings by HH the 41st Sakya Trizin, HE Jetsun Kusho, HE Luding Khen Rinpoche, and HE Dezhung Rinpoche III.
-The tapes were first preserved in a high-quality digital format, and then split into separate English and Tibetan files.
+With support from Stanley Teo of the Khenpo Appey Foundation, we first digitized 100 tapes of teachings by HH the 41st Sakya Trizin, HE Jetsun Kusho, HE Luding Khen Rinpoche, and HE Dezhung Rinpoche III.
+The tapes were preserved in a high-quality digital format, and then split into separate English and Tibetan files.
+Next, we digitized about 180 additional tapes, including formal and informal teachings by Deshung Rinpoche III and Chogye Trichen Rinpoche.
+A third batch of dozens of tapes is being digitized as well.

-The third phase will be to make most of the digitized teachings available worldwide in an online format to English and Tibetan speakers alike.
+We are now beginning to make some of these digitized teachings available in an online format to English and Tibetan speakers alike.
 (The restricted teachings will be made available on flash drives to qualified students and lamas.)

 THE SAKYA JETSUNMAS AVAILABLE WORLDWIDE